 The 2020 Open Enrollment Period is when the ACA healthcare exchange marketplace goes live and individuals and families can compare plans.
 The Open Enrollment Period occurs once a year and lasts for about six weeks in November to December of 2019, although that can vary depending on which state you live in.

 Consumers seeking an ACA plan for 2020 should mark their calendars accordingly so they do not miss the deadline.
 The most important thing to know is that you can only sign up during a certain time of the year, a time known as the Open Enrollment Period, unless you qualify for a special exception period.

 When is Open Enrollment?

 For marketplace insurance from the Obamacare healthcare exchange that goes into effect ons January 1st of 2020, an individual or family will have from November 1 - December 15, 2019 to complete the ACA open enrollment process.

 Another thing to note about Obamacare exchange plans is that they can be expensive, especially if you don’t qualify for a tax subsidy.
-Due to the high costs associated with such comprehensive coverage that the ACA plans come with, many consumers have decided to pursue alternatives such as short term health insurance.
-Although it does not cover pre-existing conditions, you can purchase short-term health insurance year round outside the Open Enrollment Period and get immediate coverage until the next OEP begins.
+Due to the high costs associated with such comprehensive coverage that the ACA plans come with, many consumers have decided to pursue alternatives such as short term medical insurance.
+Although it does not cover pre-existing conditions, you can purchase short term medical insurance year round outside the Open Enrollment Period and get immediate coverage until the next OEP begins.

 Can You Cancel the Insurance After Open Enrollment?